How to Plan and Launch an MVP: A Go-to-Market Strategy

 Hard Launch

 Unlike the previous one, this large-scale product rollout strategy mostly makes sense for larger companies that want to reach a vast audience.
-This is plausible for enterprises with a loyal and "mature" target audience (i.e., those who already have customers who have proven to be engaged with the company) and often have a full-scale product to demonstrate.
+This is plausible for enterprises with a loyal and "mature" target audience (i.e., those with customers who have proven to be engaged with the company) and often have a full-scale product to demonstrate.

 Nonetheless, a hard launch implies a significant upfront investment and additional resources on multiple marketing channels and other launch subcomponents, such as fancy promo events and ubiquitous ad campaigns.
 This is done to create some hype and make customers anticipate the product launch.

 Yet, on the downside, if the product fails to meet user expectations, there's a threat of losing sizeable startup funding and taking a reputational hit.
-Hence, this is considered not the best way to go if you're a startup that's still trying to get traction but is a model that such giants as Apple commonly use.
+Hence, this is considered not the best way to go if you're in the early stages and still trying to get traction.
+However, this is a model that such giants as Apple commonly use.

 Silent Launch

 Also referred to as dark launching or the stealth mode, this approach emphasizes a somewhat incognito release.
-You don't make it official or get media coverage, and you don't publicly announce the launch or let users know the product will be available.
+You don't publicly announce the launch or let users know the product will be available.
+As such, you don't make it official, don't get media coverage or even deliver emails.
 Instead, the release takes place on the down-low, and your potential audience can either stumble across the product by accident or hear about it via word of mouth.

 Why may a silent launch be a smart move?
-Well, this allows for additional product testing in a limited capacity before showing it to a larger audience.
+Well, dark launches allow for additional product testing in a limited capacity before showing it to a larger audience.
 You may become an observer and roll out the product slowly and in small "portions" to ensure that it's well-configured.
 It can also be a reasonable choice if:

 • the product assumes lots of setup work prior to a full launch;